usmankhanu9090/generator/README.md

+# Password Generator.
-# Password Generator - Generate a Random Password
+Generate a Random Password.

 This Python script generates a random password using letters, digits, and punctuation.
 You can specify the desired password length or use the default length of 12 characters.